About

 Tshering was born and raised in Nepal.
 She moved to the USA at 17 years old.
 She has a Bachelor’s degree in Psychology and Human Services from Northern Vermont University in Lyndonville, VT.
 Tshering has experience working with children and genuinely enjoys being with them.
 She is passionate about children because of how much can be learned from them, like enjoying the simple things in life.
 Tshering’s hobbies are cooking, hiking, outdoor adventures, and spending time with family.

 Kelsey was born and raised in Southern New Hampshire.
 She graduated from Northern Vermont University-Lyndon in December 2020 with a degree in Psychology.
-In January 2021, Kelsey started working at KABH and passed the exam to become a Registered Behavioral Technician.
-She is currently working on course work through Florida Institute of Technology to obtain a Master’s degree in Applied Behavioral Analysis, with a goal of becoming a BCBA.
-In Kelsey’s free time, she enjoys traveling, playing with her dogs, and hanging out with friends and family.
+Kelsey joined the KABH team in January 2021.
+She is finishing coursework and gaining field hours to become a BCBA.
+In Kelsey’s free time, she enjoys snowboarding, paddle-boarding, and playing with her dogs.

 Brennan Gallagher, Behavior Technician